 The NI Engineering Impact Awards is an annual technical paper contest for which engineers, scientists, and researchers from around the globe submit papers featuring their most impactful and technically challenging applications created with NI software and hardware.
 The contest culminates in a truly awe-inspiring event during NIWeek that showcases the year’s top applications and honors the brilliant minds that created them.

 In addition to being invited to attend the awards ceremony on May 23, 2017, one author for each finalist paper is awarded full reimbursement on an NIWeek 2017 conference and expo pass.
-Also, each finalist’s application is featured on the main concourse during NIWeek and published on ni.com.
+Also, each finalist’s application is featured on the main concourse during NIWeek, published on ni.com, and considered for featured awards, like the Humanitarian, Engineering Grand Challenges, and Intel Internet of Things awards.

 2016: Setting World Records in 5G Wireless Research >